- 1 How to Buy the Right Smoker for Your Needs: Guide for Buyers

-Kamado is the best residential outdoor ovens going.
-These charcoal fueled devices are modern versions of the Chinese and Indian earthenware cooking ovens that came into use several thousand years ago.
+Kamado is the best residential outdoor oven going.
+These charcoal-fueled devices are modern versions of the Chinese and Indian earthenware cooking ovens that came into use several thousand years ago.
 Most look a bit like ancient giant eggs.

 Our choice is number #1: Big Green Egg Wooden Shelves EGG Mate

 The representative of the classic line Kamado – Big Green Egg Wooden Shelves EGG Mate.